sparkflows/sparkflows-docs/docs/installation/monitoringandmetrics/health-check.rst

 Health Check
 ============

-This document outlines steps for checking the health status of Fire Insights.
+This document outlines steps for checking the health status of Sparkflows.

 Follow the steps given below: